 Seven years later, more than 18,000 snails had been found along with scores of eggs.
 The Florida State eradication program for these plant pests snails took 10 years at a cost of $1 million.”

 If you see a snail that looks like this one, even if it's in a pet store, please report it to your State Department of Agriculture!

 Or US Department of Plant Industry at 1-888-397-1517

 Snails have something in their mouth called a radula (much like a rough tongue.)

-This is one of the most dangerous plant pests to re-enter Florida in many years.
-This is what a snail looks like in action:
+This is what a snail radula looks like in action:

-The Cuban Brown snail is another voracious plant eater (herbivore.)
+The Cuban Brown snail is another voracious plant eater.
 It is prolific in South Florida.
 The eggs often travel when plants are shipped.

 Even if you don't live in Florida, it's possible for these snails to show up in plants received from that area.
 Although plants from reputable growers are usually pest free, sometimes it's difficult to see snail eggs.

-Florida is not the only place with snail problems.
-Be sure you know the snails in your area.
+Florida and California are not the only places with snail problems.
+Be sure you know the snails where you live.